a11yproject/a11yproject.com/src/posts/getting-started-talkback.md

 ### Navigting by swiping

 Navigating by swiping can provide a more precise experience.
 To navigate in this way, select an initial item by tapping on the screen.
 Then, with one finger, move up and down the screen in a vertical motion.

-Items will be read aloud by TalkBack in the order they appear.
-Once you've found the content you'd like to interact with, double-tap the screen.
+Selected items will be read aloud by TalkBack in the order they appear.
+Double-tap the screen once you've found the content you'd like to interact with.

 ### Navigating by voice command